Yoga with artificial joint – so the sun salutation works again

 Before you start yoga after a joint operation, you should consider the following points:

-• Medical consultation: Consult your treating doctor or orthopedist to ensure that yoga is suitable for you and there are no medical concerns.
+• Medical Consultation: Consult your treating physician or orthopaedist to ensure yoga is suitable for you and that there are no medical concerns.

-• Individual adaptation: Adapt yoga exercises to your individual abilities and limitations.
-Avoid positions that put excessive strain on the joint or bring it into unnatural positions.
+• Individual Adjustment: Adapt the yoga exercises to your individual abilities and limitations.
+Avoid positions that overload the joint or place it in unnatural positions.

-• Slow start: Begin with simple and gentle exercises and gradually increase the intensity.
-Give your body time to get used to the new movements.
+• Gradual Start: Begin with simple and gentle Übungen and increase the intensity slowly.
+Give your Körper time to adapt to the new movements.

-• Use of aids: Use yoga aids such as blocks, straps, or cushions to facilitate exercises and relieve the joint.
+• Use of Props: Use yoga props such as Blöcke, Gurte or Kissen to facilitate the Übungen and relieve the joint.

-• Mindfulness: Always listen to your body's signals.
-If you experience pain or discomfort, stop the exercise and modify it if necessary.
+• Mindfulness: Always listen to the signals of your body.
+If you experience pain or discomfort, you should stop the exercise and modify it as needed.

 • Professional guidance: Work with an experienced yoga instructor who is familiar with the special needs of people with prosthetics.